Colonoscopy Screening for Preventing and Detecting Colon Cancer

 Colonoscopy Procedure & Screening

+Colorectal cancer is the second-leading cause of cancer-related deaths.
+It’s also one of the most preventable cancers.
 University Hospitals offers convenient access to colonoscopy services at locations throughout Northeast Ohio.
-Our physicians are highly trained in both detecting the presence of polyps or other abnormalities and at diagnosing colorectal cancer.
-If colon cancer is found, our patients have access to state-of-the-art treatment options and the full expertise of our colorectal cancer team.
+Our physicians are highly trained in detecting polyps and other abnormalities in the colon.
+If colon cancer is diagnosed, our patients have access to state-of-the-art treatment options and the full expertise of our colorectal cancer team.

 Who Should Get a Colonoscopy